History

 The Conservatory launched its first concert series in the spring of 1998, and graduated its first students in 1999.
 The second Palestinian Intifada broke out in October 2000, but despite the hardships of that time, several exciting projects came to fruition.
 Its first CD was released in 2000; in 2001 the Marcel Khalife Music Competition was held for the first time, initially as an internal project, but soon becoming the Palestine National Music Competition; and 2003 witnessed the launch of the Conservatory’s annual music summer camps.

 Creating student and professional ensembles has been integral to the work of the ESNCM since its inception.
 After the achievement of ensembles such as the Oriental Music Ensemble and the ESNCM Orchestra, in 2004 the ESNCM began to develop its flagship orchestras and ensembles, after eleven years of investment in fostering musical ability.
-The Palestine Youth Orchestra was formed in that year, followed by Palestine Strings in 2009, Maqamat al-Quds and the Palestine National Orchestra in 2010, and Banat al-Quds in 2013.
+The Palestine Youth Orchestra was formed in that year, followed by Palestine Strings in 2009, Maqamat al-Quds and the Palestine National Orchestra in 2010, and Banat al-Quds in 2013, and the Manager Choir and Arabic Orchestra in 2021.

 Learn more about Our Approach.